Pinched theorem and the reverse Yau's inequalities for compact K\"{a}hler-Einstein manifolds: Abstract

 \section{Abstract}

-For a compact K\"{a}hler-Einstein manifold $M$ of dimension $n\ge 2$, we explicitly write the expression $-c_1^n(M)+\frac{2(n+1)}{n}c_2(M)c_1^{n-2}(M)$ in the form of certain integral on the holomorphic sectional curvature and its average at a fixed point in $M$ using the invariant theory.
+For a compact K\"{a}hler-Einstein manifold $M$ of dimension $n\ge 2$, we explicitly write the expression $-c_1^n(M)+\frac{2(n+1)}{n}c_2(M)c_1^{n-2}(M)$ in the form of the integral on a function invloving the holomorphic sectional curvature alone by using the invariant theory.
 As applications, we get a reverse Yau's inequality and improve the classical $\frac{1}{4}$-pinched theorem and negative $\frac{1}{4}$-pinched theorem for compact K\"{a}hler-Einstein manifolds to smaller pinching constant depending only on the dimension and the first Chern class of $M$.
-If $M$ is not with positive or negative holomorphic sectional curvature, then there exists a point $x\in M$ such that the average of the holomorphic sectional curvature at $x$ vanishes.
-In particular, we characterise the $2$-dimensional complex torus by certain curvature condition.
+If $M$ is not with positive or negative holomorphic sectional curvature, we characterise the $n$-dimensional complex torus by certain numerical condition.
 Moreover, we confirm Yau's conjecture for positive holomorphic sectional curvature and Siu-Yang's conjecture for negative holomorphic sectional curvature even for higher dimensions if the absolute value of the holomorphic sectional curvature is small enough.
-Finally, using the reverse Yau's inequality, we can judge if a projective manifold doesn't carry any hermitian metric with negative holomorphic sectional curvature.
+Finally, using the reverse Yau's inequality, we can construct a new example of projective manifold of dimension $n$ $(n\ge 2)$ which is with ample canonical bundle, but does not carry any hermitian metric with negative holomorphic sectional curvature.